The Valley Program

 PIE PLUS, the original name of the program, formed a Developmental Committee with parents, staff and administration.
 The first consultant group, Douglass Developmental Disabilities Center, Rutgers University, was hired to assist.
 After two preschool classes were started, the Eden Family of Services of Princeton, New Jersey and its Director of Outreach Services became the new consultant.

 We changed our name to the Valley Program in our fourth year.
 At the same time, the Region II joined Northern Valley in providing services to these students.
 We expanded to work with Region V in our fifth year, with the addition of three classes in the River Dell Middle School.

-The Valley Program presently offers twenty-four classrooms for children three to eighteen years old with inclusion resources available at all levels.
+The Valley Program presently offers twenty-five classrooms for children three to eighteen years old with inclusion resources available at all levels.
 Our preschool children have opportunities to participate in the Little Tots Preschool Program.
 Nine Valley classrooms are housed in regular educational settings.
 In 2016-2017, we started the Summit Program working in conjuction with Northern Valley Regional HS Special Education Department for students 18-21 years old on the autism spectrum.

 Valley Classes 16-17 11-2016.pdf

 * Nationally Certified Staff in Applied Behavioral Analysis oversee the Valley Program.

 * Staff to student ratios 1:1 for preschool and 2:1 for primary and upper elementary.
 Additional teacher assistants meet individual